jammymalina/ffery/README.md

 *   **`remove-prefix`**: Bulk renames files in a directory by removing a specified prefix, filtered by extension.
 Useful for cleaning up downloads or recordings (e.g., removing "AUDIO_").
 *   **`analyze-music`**: Recursively scans a source directory for music files, extracts metadata (tags), and saves the analysis to a specified file (JSON format).
 Useful for inspecting your library's tags.
 *   **`copy-music`** Recursively copies music files from a source to a destination directory.
 This command is specifically designed for older/simpler music players (like some car stereos or basic MP3 players) that play files in the order they were written to the filesystem, rather than using tag information or alphabetical order.
-It sorts files based on metadata (album, disc number, track number) before copying and allows custom filename formatting using tags and mustache template.
+It sorts files based on metadata (album, disc number, track number) before copying and allows custom filename formatting using tags and a mustache template.

 ## Installation